January 2024: Understanding Key Tax Updates

 Income tax cuts and the end of some concessions

 From 1 July 2024, the stage 3 tax cuts that radically simplify the personal income tax brackets come into effect.
-The tax cuts collapse the 32.5% and 37% tax brackets into a single 30% rate for those earning between $45,001 and $200,000 – this is assuming the May Federal Budget does not postpone or scrap them!
+The tax cuts collapse the 2.5% and 37% tax brackets into a single 30% rate for those earning between $45,001 and $200,000 – this is assuming the May Federal Budget does not postpone or scrap them!

 The superannuation guarantee rate will rise again on 1 July 2024 to 11.5%.

-For small and medium businesses with group turnover of less than $50m, a series of concessions are set to end or reduce back to conventional levels:
+For small and medium businesses with a group turnover of less than $50m, a series of concessions are set to end or reduce back to conventional levels:

 New rules for fixed-term contracts